VCCT-PROG7312-2025-G1/AmanAdams.ST10290748.PROG7312.POE/README.md

 ***Main Menu***

-Displays the three core features.
+-	Displays the three core features.
 And a login for the Staff/Employees.

-Users should only be able to Report Issues, view and filter Local Events & Announcements by category or date and view recommended events.
+-	Users should only be able to Report Issues, view and filter Local Events & Announcements by category or date and view recommended events and view their reported issues statuses (pending, in progress or resolved), search for reports by using Request IDs and view the report status graph.

-Admin, only once logged in, should be able to view the report issues page, add, view and filter Local Events & Announcements and view recommended events.
+-	Admin, only once logged in, should be able to view the report issues page, add, view and filter Local Events & Announcements and view recommended events, view and edit the status of user submitted reports.
+They can also log out

-Set Credentials:
+Set Login Credentials:
    -	Username: admin
    -	Password: password123